Sheep: Reproduction

 Ovine obstetrics can be problematic.
 By selectively breeding ewes that produce multiple offspring with higher birth weights for generations, sheep producers have inadvertently caused some domestic sheep to have difficulty lambing; balancing ease of lambing with high productivity is one of the dilemmas of sheep breeding.
 In the case of any such problems, those present at lambing may assist the ewe by extracting or repositioning lambs.
 After the birth, ewes ideally break the amniotic sac (if it is not broken during labor), and begin licking clean the lamb.
 Most lambs will begin standing within an hour of birth.
 In normal situations, lambs nurse after standing, receiving vital colostrum milk.
 Lambs that either fail to nurse or are rejected by the ewe require help to survive, such as bottle-feeding or fostering by another ewe.

 Most lambs begin life being born outdoors.
 After lambs are several weeks old, lamb marking (ear tagging, docking, mulesing, and castrating) is carried out.
 Vaccinations are usually carried out at this point as well.
 Ear tags with numbers are attached, or ear marks are applied, for ease of later identification of sheep.
 Docking and castration are commonly done after 24 hours (to avoid interference with maternal bonding and consumption of colostrum) and are often done not later than one week after birth, to minimize pain, stress, recovery time and complications.
 The first course of vaccinations (commonly anti-clostridial) is commonly given at an age of about 10 to 12 weeks; i.e. when the concentration of maternal antibodies passively acquired via colostrum is expected to have fallen low enough to permit development of active immunity.
 Ewes are often revaccinated annually about 3 weeks before lambing, to provide high antibody concentrations in colostrum during the first several hours after lambing.
 Ram lambs that will either be slaughtered or separated from ewes before sexual maturity are not usually castrated.
 Objections to all these procedures have been raised by animal rights groups, but farmers defend them by saying they save money, and inflict only temporary pain.

+Sheep are the only species of mammal except for humans which exhibit exclusive homosexual behavior.
+About 10% of rams refuse to mate with ewes but readily mate with other rams, and thirty percent of all rams demonstrate at least some homosexual behavior.
+Additionally, a small number of females that were accompanied by a male fetus in utero (i.e. as fraternal twins) are freemartins (female animals that are behaviorally masculine and lack functioning ovaries).